huggingface/100-times-faster-nlp/README.md

 # 🚀 100 Times Faster Natural Language Processing in Python

-This repository contains an iPython notebook accompanying the post **🚀 100 Times Faster Natural Language Processing in Python**.
+This repository contains an iPython notebook accompanying the post [🚀100 Times Faster Natural Language Processing in Python](https://medium.com/huggingface/100-times-faster-natural-language-processing-in-python-ee32033bdced).

 The notebook contains all the examples of the post running in a iPython session.